MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-qsharp.md

 The QDK comprises a wide range of tools which give developers everything they need to start writing quantum programs.
 Alongside the Q# language, the QDK includes:

-* the Q# libraries, which allow developers to hit the ground running and create real-world quantum applications today
+    * the *Q# libraries*, which allow developers to hit the ground running and create real-world quantum applications today
-* various target machines on which Q# programs can be run.
+    * various *target machines* on which Q# programs can be run.
 These include resource estimators and simulators for larger quantum programs, as well as a full-state quantum simulator, which behaves as a noise-free quantum computer.
 The latter is very useful for tinkering with ideas, debugging programs, and learning about quantum physics, but only efficient for programs with no more than a few tens of qubits.
 We're very much looking forward to introducing real quantum computers as target machines in the future.
-* tools for making work with Q# as seamless as possible, such as extensions for Visual Studio and VS Code, as well as packages for use with Python and Jupyter Notebooks.
+    * *tools* for making work with Q# as seamless as possible, such as extensions for Visual Studio and VS Code, and packages for use with Python and Jupyter Notebooks.
-* API documentation for pairing Q# with classical host languages such as Python and C#
+    * *API documentation* for pairing Q# with classical host languages such as Python and C#

 Applications developed with Microsoft's Quantum Development Kit typically consist of two parts:
 1. One or more quantum algorithms, implemented using the Q# quantum programming language, and invoked by the classical host program.
 These consist of